 - Locate the log file that was generated, and send it to ThoughtSpot Support with a description of the problem.

-To enable logging on Linux or Solaris, follow these instructions:
+To enable logging on Linux, follow these instructions:

 - Navigate to the directory where you installed ODBC.